sergey-chechaev/jpdocx/README.md

 # jpdocx
 Library for replacing special words in Microsoft word docx document.
-Library get stdin JSON format with key and value and takes two args path to docx file and path to result docx file
+Library takes three args JSON params with key and value, path to docx file and path to result docx file

 ## Installation